mgbeyer/phpwtl/README.md

 * Logging in wide-spread formats as authentic and close to a real webserver log as possible.
 * No shell access needed!
 This means pure FTP installation without the need for tools like <em>composer</em>.
 * Automated .htaccess based security concept for credentials and logfiles on a webspace where every accessible folder is potentially exposed.
 * Minimal dependencies on specific PHP modules or extensions.
-On free webspace you don't have much choice what is installed.
+On free webspace you don't have much of a choice what is installed.
 So phpWTL tries to be as frugal as possible and uses mature wide-spread and built-in extensions.
+It even runs smoothly on "ancient" versions of PHP like 5.6 or even lower.

 #### Key features of phpWhatTheLog: